nitro41992/splitting-sucks/docs/test_coverage.md

 ### 2.2 Dialog Widget Tests

 *   **Objective:** Verify dialogs appear, display correct content, buttons can be interacted with, and return expected values on button presses.
 (Phase 0 Priority for these dialogs).
+These are key for user interaction consistency, especially during/after UI redesign.
 *   **Dialog Helpers (`lib/utils/dialog_helpers.dart`) based Dialogs:**
     *   **Test Cases (`showRestaurantNameDialog`):**
         *   ⏳ Dialog appears when called.